Running through July 28, the Lincoln Center Festival showcases works from ten different countries at venues on and off the Lincoln Center campus.

 Additional theatrical productions of note include Les Liaisons Dangereuses, running July 9-14 in the Gerald W. Lynch Theater at John Jay College under the direction of Malkovich, who played Vicomte de Valmont in the film.
 It played the Shakespeare Theatre Company of Washington, D.C. last December.

+Adapted by Christopher Hampton, the new French-language production, according to the Festival, takes place on "a set that resembles a rehearsal studio, with clothing and water bottles scattered about.
+Each scene is announced by Valmont's valet, Azolan.
+The actors are matched in age to the characters they portray, and the love letters central to the plot are sent on smartphones and electronic tablets.
+All the actors—even those not in a particular scene—remain on stage observing their colleagues.
+The self-consciousness of the actors as they watch each other perform mirrors the self-consciously executed intrigue as the plot unfolds."
 Also planned is the U.S. premiere of Murmurs, running July 24-28 at the Lynch Theater.
 It is conceived and directed by Victoria Thierrée Chaplin and stars her daughter Aurélia Thierrée.
 A combination of movement, circus and illusion, it is billed as "a journey of the imagination, where buildings dissolve and the realms of illusion and reality overlap."

 According to LCF, "The French title of this mysterious and enchanting show, Murmures des Murs, or 'murmuring walls' gives an indication of the non-linear narrative, which has the logic of a dream.
 A woman who is moving out of her house is gradually surrounded by shape-shifting Venetian architecture, fantastical creatures, and anonymous masked figures.
 Nothing is what it seems and anything might happen.
 Transformations, breathtaking chases, and surreal images abound in this topsy-turvy world."